 Department: Health Occupations

-Dates: Open-entry (students will have a maximum of 7 weeks to complete the online modules; on-campus lab day and off-site clinical day will be scheduled with the instructor once online coursework is done)
+Dates: Open-entry (students will have a maximum of 7 weeks to complete the online modules; an 8-hour off-site clinical day will be scheduled with the instructor once online coursework is done)

 The majority of the course is completed online through Canvas (St. Charles Community College online instructional site).
-There is one required on-campus lab day (date will be mutually agreed upon with the instructor once required online coursework is completed) and eight hours of off-site clinical work assigned by the instructor.
+There is one required in-person, off-campus clinical date.
+Students will coordinate and schedule this date with the instructor once required online coursework in completed.
 Students will be required to score at least an 80% on the written final exam and demonstrate a 100% mastery of the clinical objectives on the final practicum exam in order to be certified.

 Prior to the clinical work, students will be required to take and pass a urine drug screening at a designated facility.
 Paperwork will be provided during registration.